ringwormGO-organization/Termi/README.md

 - Has own commands that can be written using C, C++ or Rust and possibly any language that can be compiled in form of shared library.
 - We accept contributors; create a **Pull Request** to contribute and check [our coding style](https://github.com/ringwormGO-organization/Termi/blob/main/CONTRIBUTING.md#coding-sytle-for-pull-requests)
 - [Commands list and explanation](https://github.com/ringwormGO-organization/Termi/blob/main/Commands.md)
-- And plese read [organize part](https://github.com/ringwormGO-organization/Termi/blob/main/CONTRIBUTING.md#code-organization) which talk about directory organization.
+- And please read [organize part](https://github.com/ringwormGO-organization/Termi/blob/main/CONTRIBUTING.md#code-organization) which talk about directory organization.

 ## Releases
 - [v1.0.0](https://github.com/ringwormGO-organization/Termi/releases/tag/v1.0.0).